Orthopaedic & Cruciate Surgeries

 Keisha’s Cruciate Surgery

-Meet Keisha, a lovely 9-year-old Golden Retriever who needed Cruciate Surgery.
-After examination, MMP Cruciate Surgery was the best choice and as you can see the recovery was fantastic!
+Keisha is a lovely 9-year-old Golden Retriever who needed Cruciate Surgery.
+After examination, the MMP Cruciate Surgery was the best choice and as you can see the recovery was fantastic!
+Hilton Vet Hospital sees great results for Cruciate Ligament Surgeries in Perth.

 At Hilton Vet Hospital, we offer two surgical repair techniques to restore stability in the knee: